-(Received 27 February 2017; revised manuscript received 26 May 2017; published 31 July 2017)
+(Received 27 February 2017; revised manuscript received 26 May 2017; published 31 July 2017; correction initiated 16 April 2018; republished 10 May 2018)

 We present the computed phase diagram of columnar structures of soft spheres under pressure, of which the main feature is the appearance and disappearance of line slips, the shearing of adjacent spirals, as pressure is increased.
 A comparable experimental observation is made on a column of bubbles under forced drainage, clearly exhibiting the expected line slip.